2022 USFL season: Playoffs

+Statistical leaders

 League finances

 Fox Sports owns the league and has reportedly committed $150 million–$200 million over three years to its operations, with plans to attract an additional $250 million from investors.
 For the 2022 regular season, tickets cost $10 per person, with children aged 15 and under free.
 However, for the 2 division finals games tickets will cost $15 per person with children aged 15 and under $5, for the championship game those prices are increased by $5 (meaning $20 per person and $10 for children 15 and under) Tickets provide access to all games scheduled for the same day.
 On March 3, 2022, the league announced that 15 states have approved legal, regulated betting on USFL games.

+On February 15, 2022, the USFL signed a multi-year partnership with Sportradar, making them the official sports data partner of the league.
+Sportradar will also provide betting data during USFL telecasts.

 The league draws revenue of less than $10 million, making it ineligible to seek P visas for players from outside the United States; Liam Dobson, a Canadian offensive lineman, was disqualified from playing in the USFL because of the league's lack of revenue.
+It would later reported that the league estimated annual revenue is around $7.5 million.

 Media

 Broadcasting

+This was the first year of the three-year rights deal agreement between NBC Sports along with Fox Sports (Fox Does not have to pay a rights free due to it being one of the owners of the league).